camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/irsa.md

 #### Container image sources

 The sources of the [Camunda Keycloak images](https://hub.docker.com/r/camunda/keycloak) can be found on [GitHub](https://github.com/camunda/keycloak).
-In this repository, the aws jdbc wrapper is assembled in the `Dockerfile`.
+In this repository, the [aws-advanced-jdbc-wrapper](https://github.com/awslabs/aws-advanced-jdbc-wrapper) is assembled in the `Dockerfile`.

 Maintenance of these images is based on the upstream [Bitnami Keycloak images](https://hub.docker.com/r/bitnami/keycloak), ensuring they are always up-to-date with the latest Keycloak releases.
 The lifecycle details for Keycloak can be found on [endoflife.date](https://endoflife.date/keycloak).